 Azure's PaaS offerings are grouped into a category of services called Azure App Service, which provides hosting and tools to streamline application development and deployment using a variety of languages and frameworks.
 App Service also offers flexibility for organizations that want to customize how their PaaS runs.
-These tools incorporated in App Service include:
+The tools incorporated in App Service include the following:

 - Azure Web Apps

 - Azure API Apps

 Among cloud providers, Azure arguably comes closest to offering a single, turnkey PaaS offering via App Service.
 Thus, Azure is a good choice for businesses that seek an easy on-ramp to set up tools needed to run a PaaS within an IaaS platform.